fauzie811/Breeze10/README.md

 ## Known Issues

 - Cannot resize windows from the top border.
 I must have messed up something while modifying the code.
-- There's an unwanted 1px padding below the buttons.
-I haven't figured it out where it came from.

 ## Screenshots